wp-cli/handbook/commands/core/multisite-install/index.md

 Default: '/'

 [\--subdomains]
 : If passed, the network will use subdomains, instead of subdirectories.
+Doesn't work with 'localhost'.

 \--title=&lt;site-title&gt;
 : The title of the new site.